 IcnClipBrd is a small module written by Thomas Leonard to allow the global clipboard to be used in writable icons on the desktop.
 It was originally supplied with the Clipboard utility, which allows the contents of the global clipboard to be saved to disc and the contents of files to be placed on the clipboard.

-Thomas has released the module and utility into the public domain, and on this page you can find a 32-bit version converted by myself for use on all RISC OS systems including the Iyonix.
-These days, the two are supplied separately: IcnclipBrd comes in its own stand-alone distribution, and the Clipboard utility no longer contains the module.
+Thomas has released the module and utility into the public domain, and on this page you can find a 32-bit version converted by myself for use on all RISC OS systems.
+These days, the two are supplied separately: IcnclipBrd comes in its own stand-alone distribution.
+The Clipboard utility was renamed Clipper in 2020, to avoid a name allocation clash, and no longer contains the module.
 The two can be used together as a pair, or either one can be used on its own.

 Any problems with the 32-bit version are likely to be my fault, and should be reported to myself in the first instance.
 My contact details can be found in the download archive.